cfindlayisme/wmb/README.md

-Very simple bot to turn JSON webhooks into IRC messages.
+Very simple bot to send IRC messages from webhooks.

-Work in progress, but functional enough to use.

 ## Launching
 See `docker-compose.yml` for an example of how to launch the bot.
 Just have to change envionment variables and run `docker-compose up -d`